 FS/Ay 3.
 Freshman Seminar: Automating Discovering the Universe.
 6 units (2-0-4); second term.
 For course description, see Freshman Seminar.
-Instructor: Kulkarni
+Not offered 2019–20.

 Ge/Ay 11 c.
 Planetary Sciences.
 9 units (3-0-6).
 For course description, see Geological and Planetary Sciences.

 Ay 21.
 Galaxies and Cosmology.
 9 units (3-0-6); second term.
 Prerequisites: Ma 1 abc, Ph 1 abc or instructor's permission.
 Cosmological models and parameters, extragalactic distance scale, cosmological tests; constituents of the universe, dark matter, and dark energy; thermal history of the universe, cosmic nucleosynthesis, recombination, and cosmic microwave background; formation and evolution of structure in the universe; galaxy clusters, large-scale structure and its evolution; galaxies, their properties and fundamental correlations; formation and evolution of galaxies, deep surveys; star formation history of the universe; quasars and other active galactic nuclei, and their evolution; structure and evolution of the intergalactic medium; diffuse extragalactic backgrounds; the first stars, galaxies, and the reionization era.
-Instructor: Djorgovski
+Instructor: Steidel.

 Ay 31.
 Writing in Astronomy.
 3 units (1-0-2); third term.
 This course is intended to provide practical experience in the types of writing expected of professional astronomers.
 Example styles include research proposals, topical reviews, professional journal manuscripts, and articles for popular magazines such as Astronomy or Sky and Telescope.
 Each student will adopt one of these formats in consultation with the course instructor and write an original piece.
 An outline and several drafts reviewed by both a faculty mentor familiar with the topic and the course instructor are required.
 This course is most suitable for juniors and seniors.
 Fulfills the Institute scientific writing requirement.
-Instructor: Sargent
+Instructors: Howard, Steidel.

 Ay 43.
 Reading in Astronomy and Astrophysics.
 Units in accordance with work accomplished, not to exceed 3.
 Course is intended for students with a definite independent reading plan or who attend regular (biweekly) research and literature discussion groups.
 Instructor's permission required.
 Graded pass/fail.
 Instructor: Staff.

 Ay 105.
 Optical Astronomy Instrumentation Lab.
-10 units (1-5-4); third term.
+9 units (1-5-3); third term.
 Prerequisites: Ay 20.
 An opportunity for astronomy and physics undergraduates (juniors and seniors) to gain firsthand experience with the basic instrumentation tools of modern optical and infrared astronomy.
 The 10 weekly lab experiments include radiometry measurements, geometrical optics, polarization, optical aberrations, spectroscopy, CCD characterization, vacuum and cryogenic technology, infrared detector technology, adaptive optics (wavefront sensors, deformable mirrors, closed loop control) and a coronography tuturial.
 Instructor: Mawet.

 Ay 111 a.
 Introduction to Current Astrophysics Research.
-3 units; first term.
+3 units; second term.
 This course is intended primarily for first-year Ay graduate students, although participation is open and encouraged.
 Students are required to attend seminar-style lectures given by astrophysics faculty members, describing their research, to attend the weekly astronomy colloquia, and to follow these with additional readings on the subject.
 At the end of each term, students are required to summarize in oral or written form (at the discretion of the instructor), one of the covered subjects that is of most interest to them.
-Instructor: Phinney
+Instructor: Kirby.

 Ay 121.
 Radiative Processes.
 9 units (3-0-6); first term.
 Prerequisite: Ph106bc, Ph 125 or equivalent (undergraduates).
 The interaction of radiation with matter: radiative transfer, emission, and absorption.
 Compton processes, coherent emission processes, synchrotron radiation, collisional excitation, spectroscopy of atoms and molecules.
-Instructor: Kirby
+Instructor: Phinney.

 Ay 124.
 Structure and Dynamics of Galaxies.
 9 units (3-0-6); second term.
 Prerequisites: Ay 21; Ph 106 or equivalent (undergraduates).
 Stellar dynamics and properties of galaxies; kinematics and dynamics of our galaxy; spiral structure; stellar composition, masses, and rotation of external galaxies; star clusters; galactic evolution; binaries, groups, and clusters of galaxies.
-Instructor: Hopkins
+Instructor: Hopkins.

 Ay 126.
 Interstellar and Intergalactic Medium.
 9 units (3-0-6); third term.
 Prerequisite: Ay 102 (undergraduates).
 Physical processes in the interstellar medium.
 Ionization, thermal and dynamic balance of interstellar medium, molecular clouds, hydrodynamics, magnetic fields, H II regions, supernova remnants, star formation, global structure of interstellar medium.
-Instructor: Kulkarni
+Instructor: Kulkarni.

 Ge/Ay 132.
 Atomic and Molecular Processes in Astronomy and Planetary Sciences.
 9 units (3-0-6).
 For course description, see Geological and Planetary Sciences.